zacharycbrown/Graph-U-Nets/README.md

 PyTorch Implementation of Graph U-Nets
 ======================================

-Created by [Hongyang Gao](https://faculty.sites.iastate.edu/hygao/) @ Iowa State University, and [Shuiwang Ji](http://people.tamu.edu/~sji/) @ Texas A&M University.
+The original version of this repository was created by [Hongyang Gao](https://faculty.sites.iastate.edu/hygao/) @ Iowa State University, and
+[Shuiwang Ji](http://people.tamu.edu/~sji/) @ Texas A&M University.

+The current version of this repository was adapted from the original for use in the ECE 590 Deep Learning course at Duke University, by Zachary Brown on April 6th, 2021.
+Modifications include:
+ a) The inclusion of a jupyter notebook file () so that users can run the code in google colab rather than needing a local machine.
+ b) Changes to the directories used in the run_GNN.sh and data_loader.py files to enable the implementation of a).

 About
 -----